Concatenate Date in Excel: How to Combine Date and Time in Excel

 Method 4: Custom date format:

-Another way to display concatenated dates is by using a custom date format.
-For example, if you want to concatenate dates in cells A1 and B1 into cell C1 with a space between them, you can use a custom date format like this:
+Another way for concatenated dates is by using a custom date format.
+If you need to concatenate dates in cells A1 and B1 into cell C1 with a space between them, you can use a custom date format like this:

 =TEXT(A1, "mm/dd/yyyy") & " " & TEXT(B1, "mm/dd/yyyy")

-This formula will display the concatenated dates with the desired format and a space in between.
+This formula will show you concatenated dates with your chosen format and also a space in between.

 Bonus: Antonio Nieto-Rodriguez!